kallmetony/Account-Service/README.md

 }
 ```
 #### Description
-Saves new employees password in the database, password must be longer than 12 chars.
+Saves new employees' password in the database, password must be longer than 12 chars.

 ### Get payrolls